vento007/tiny_db/README.md

 # Contributing

-Contributions to tiny_db are welcome and appreciated!
+Contributions to Tiny DB are welcome and appreciated!
 This project aims to maintain a high standard of code quality and test coverage.

 ### Pull Request Guidelines